 In this film by social enterprise RJ Working, teams of restorative coaches at three schools in Cornwall co-designed a consultation workshop for Year 7 about loneliness, social media and outdoor spaces.
 View the video here.

-- In 2015, ACEVO, the membership body for charity chief executives, published Left Out in the Cold, a report on youth loneliness, particularly in London
+- In 2015, ACEVO, the membership body for charity chief executives, published Coming in from the cold, a report on youth loneliness, particularly in London.

 - The Molly Rose Foundation is a charity set up after the tragic suicide of 17-year-old Molly Russell in 2017, to help prevent other young people taking their own lives.
 Find info, statistics and advice for young people here.